Iguana9735/place-your-bets/README.md

 seems to be the tech stack for this company, so it would be the logical choice.

 The nature of this app could benefit from push messages (possibly websockets).
-However, for the sake of simplicity, we will use only HTTP calls.
-We'll get close enough to real-time by polling the backend very frequently.
+However, for the sake of simplicity, this will use only HTTP calls.
+It'll get close enough to real-time by polling the backend very frequently.

 Both frontend and backend will be deployed to AWS.

-For the backend, we will attempt a ports-and-adapters (hexagonal) architecture.
+For the backend, I will attempt a ports-and-adapters (hexagonal) architecture.

 The persistence mechanism remains to be decided.